 The committee has reviewed and discussed the Compensation Discussion and Analysis with management and has recommended to the board of directors the inclusion of the Compensation Discussion and Analysis in the company's year-end disclosure documents.

 Compensation Committee of the Board of Directors of SPS Commerce, Inc.

-George H. Spencer, III, chairperson Martin J. Leestma Michael A. Smerklo Philip E. Soran
+Martin J. Leestma, ChairpersonMichael A. Smerklo Philip E. Soran

 Summary Compensation Table